Los Angeles Product Liability Lawyers

 There are state and federal guidelines that set the standards these companies must follow, and when manufacturers and large industries don’t comply with product safety regulations, they need to be held accountable.
 The Los Angeles product liability lawyers at McNicholas & McNicholas, LLP have years of experience handling these types of complex claims.
 We have the resources to go up against large manufacturers and companies when they fail to protect consumers from faulty, defective or inadequate products.

-Los Angeles attorneys standing up to defective product manufacturers
+Los Angeles product liability attorneys standing up to manufacturers

 A consumer should never suffer for purchasing and using a product that was advertised to improve quality of life and, instead, caused serious injuries or even death.
 If any of these situations apply to you, contact the experienced team of McNicholas & McNicholas, LLP today.
 Your case success depends on many different factors, including the team of lawyers you choose.
 Contact us or call 310.474.1582 today to discuss your product liability claim and get on the path to recovery.